LICENTIOUSNESS

 Consider what pornography entails.
 Viewers support an industry that engages people, whether married to each other or (most likely) not, to perform all manner of sexual acts in order to appeal to the fleshly allure of our fallen nature.
 St. Paul, however, reminds us that "the concern of the flesh is hostility toward God . . . and those who are in the flesh cannot please God" (Romans 8:7-8).
 He has told us also that these types of things should not even be mentioned among believers (Eph.
 5:3-5).
 Many may try to rationalize it and claim that no one is actually being hurt, but by supporting it we thereby support at the very least the sinful actions of the participants, which is clearly not virtuous Christian conduct.

-We need to heed St. Paul's words to the Romans and elsewhere, and also follow the admonition given in 1 Peter 1:14-16: "Like obedient children, do not act in compliance with the desire of your former ignorance, but as He who called you is holy, be holy yourselves in every aspect of your conduct."
-Eternal life awaits those who persevere.
+We need to heed St. Paul's words to the Romans and Galatians, and also follow the admonition given in 1 Peter 1:14-16: "Like obedient children, do not act in compliance with the desire of your former ignorance, but as He who called you is holy, be holy yourselves in every aspect of your conduct."
+The Kingdom of God awaits those who persevere.

 No comments: